 Sort the true demand profile in descending order to produce the current true demand duration curve.

-Calculate the Committed Demand Capacity by:
+The Committed Demand Capacity will be calculated as follows:

 Take the true demand profile determined in Paragraph 2.3(a)(v).

-Add the Maximum Import Capacity of Inflight Demand Acceptances and the Largest Inflight Demand Offers, plus the Other Inflight Demand Offers multiplied by the Demand Coincidence Factor.
+Add the Maximum Import Capacity of Inflight Demand Acceptances and the Largest Inflight Demand Offers, plus the Other Inflight Demand Offers multiplied by the Demand Confidence Factor.